silfverstrom/dashboard_ex/README.md

 We can fetch data at port 3000 if we run node server.js
 ```
 node server.js
-# go to broser localhost:3000/data to see json
+# go to browser localhost:3000/data to see json
 ```
 The data has the following structure
 ```